-- (i) Electives will be offered subject to availability of minimum number of students and Faculty - (ii) 1, 2, 3 and 4 respectively but examined at the end of the academic year.
+- (i) Electives will be offered subject to availability of minimum number of students and Faculty resources. - (ii) 1, 2, 3 and 4 represent modules taught in semester 1, 2, 3 and 4 respectively but examined at the end of the academic year.